-Everything about Chateau Vrai Canon Bouche Canon Fronsac, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Vrai Canon Bouche Canon Fronsac with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Located west of Pomerol in the Canon Fronsac appellation, Chateau Vrai Canon Bouche earns the last part of its name from a former owner, Edgar Bouche.
 This Right Bank property was acquired by the Roux family, in 1953.
 In 2005, Chateau Vrai Canon Bouche was purchased by Philip Haseth Moller.

 One of the first moves Moller made after purchasing the estate was to hire the team of Stephane Derenoncourt to consult on vineyard management and winemaking.

 Chateau Vrai Canon Bouche Vineyards, Terroir, Grapes, Winemaking

 The 12-hectare Canon Fronsac vineyard of Chateau Vrai Canon Bouche is planted to 60% Merlot and 40% Cabernet Franc.
 The terroir is clay and limestone soils located on the peak of the Canon Fronsac plateau giving them slopes and elevations.

 A lot of effort goes into the vineyard management for Vrai Canon Bouche.
 The soils are worked mechanically; deleafing and crop thinning are carried out as necessary.
 The grapes are always harvested by hand.
 The vineyard is farmed using only organic methods.

 To produce the wine of Chateau Vrai Canon Bouche, whole berry fermentation takes place in cement tanks with a thirty-day maceration.
 Malolactic fermentation takes place in barrel.
 The wine of Vrai Canon Bouche is aged in 50% new, French oak barrels for 12 months, with the first six months taking place on its lees.

 There is a second wine, Le Tertre de Canon.
 The estate produces 2 other wines, Chateau Canon Bouche and Chateau Canon Bouche True Cuvee Emily.
 On average, the production of Chateau Vrai Canon Bouche is close to 2,500 cases per year.
 The wines of Vrai Canon Bouche are what great Bordeaux value wine is all about.